temitayocharles/stack-to-k8s/labs/09-helm-package-management.md

 - **[Chart Testing](https://github.com/helm/chart-testing)**

 **Remember**: Helm is like package manager (apt/yum) for Kubernetes - it manages complexity and enables reusable deployments!

+---

+## 🧠 Test Your Knowledge

+Ready to verify your mastery?
+Take the **[Lab 9 Self-Assessment Quiz](../docs/learning/SELF-ASSESSMENT.md#-lab-9--helm-package-management)** and see how you score!